1. Talk to someone for advice

 - understand your child's needs and how you can help your child

-- get support for your child at school
+- get advice about support for your child at school

-- get support for parents and carers, such as financial benefits
+- get support for parents and carers of autistic people, such as financial benefits

 - understand that your child is not just being "naughty" or "difficult"